shubhwip/data-engineering-exercise/cassandra-data-modelling/README.md

 Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4

-- Dropped the table music_history1 if exists
+- Dropped the table artist_song_history if exists
-- Created the table music_history1 if exists with following structure
+- Created the table artist_song_history if exists with following structure

 ``` sh
 artist text,